gdams/adoptium/content/blog/eclipse-temurin-8u442-11026-17014-2106-2302-available/index.md

 ### Linux installation packages improvements

-The process for generating our Linux packages (available using these instructions) has been significantly improved in this release.
+The process for generating our Linux packages has been significantly improved in this release.
 During previous release cycles, the .deb, .rpm & .apk installer packages have not been produced until all architectures for each of the in-support Temurin versions have been completely tested and shipped as .tar.gz files.

 As of this release cycle new automation has been put in place which allows the Linux packages to be built and published at the same time as the release tarballs are published to GitHub, so they will be available much sooner than before.